shruthits02/SQL_PROJECT/README.md

 JOIN category c ON c.category_id = fc.category_id
 WHERE c.name = 'Comedy' AND CONCAT(a.first_name, ' ', a.last_name) = 'Jennifer Davis';
 ```
+This SQL query retrieves a list of comedy films featuring the actor "Jennifer Davis" by joining the "film_actor," "actor," "film," "film_category," and "category" tables.

 **10**
 ```
 WITH PaymentStats AS (